 Toronto Metropolitan Faculty Association Scholarships

-Every year the Toronto Metropolitan Faculty Association Scholarships are awarded.
-They include two Full-Time Student Awards, a Part-Time Student Award, the Leadership Award and two Indigenous Student Awards.
-Students apply for these scholarships via AwardSpring, applications open on October 1st.
-More Information about eligibility, dates and criteria for each scholarship can be found below the awardees for 2023-2024.
+Every year the Toronto Metropolitan Faculty Association Scholarships are awarded to undergraduate and graduate students.
+They include four Full-Time Undergraduate Student Awards, one Full-time Graduate Student Award, a Part-Time Undergraduate Student Award, a Part-time Graduate Student Award, an Indigenous Undergraduate Student Award, an Indigenous Graduate Student Award, a Black-identified Undergraduate Student Award, a Black-identified Graduate Student Award, an Undergraduate Award to First Generation Students, an Undergraduate Award to First Generation Students to attend Canadian PSE, and an Undergraduate Student Leadership Award.
+Students apply for these scholarships via AwardSpring, applications open in the fall.
+Students are encouraged to create a profile on AwardsSpring before that time.
+More Information about eligibility, dates and criteria for each scholarship can be found below the awardees for 2024-2025.

 Indigenous Student Award